DragonSenses/Curiosity/TypeScript/4. Functions/functions.md

 }
 ```

-We’ve created a type parameter `Func` that doesn’t relate two values.
-That’s always a red flag, because it means callers wanting to specify type arguments have to manually specify an extra type argument for no reason. `Func` doesn’t do anything but make the function harder to read and reason about!
+We've created a type parameter `Func` that doesn't relate two values.
+That's always a red flag, because it means callers wanting to specify type arguments have to manually specify an extra type argument for no reason. `Func` doesn't do anything but make the function harder to read and reason about!

 > Rule: Always use as few type parameters as possible